project-lux/lux-middletier/test/endpoints/README.md

+# WARNING
+# WARNING
+# WARNING

+⬇️ ⬇️ ⬇️ ⬇️ ⬇️

+What you are reading is not in sync with the current implementation.
+Lots of good stuff in here, but it needs a refresher.
+Now that we have the input data we want to use to define tests, we can jump straight to the freshly minted [testing-notes.md](./testing-notes.md).

+⬆️ ⬆️ ⬆️ ⬆️ ⬆️

+# WARNING
+# WARNING
+# WARNING

 # LUX Endpoint Testing Framework

 A comprehensive automated endpoint testing framework for the LUX MarkLogic backend API.
 This tool automatically discovers endpoints, generates detailed specifications, and creates ready-to-run Excel test files populated with comprehensive test data from multiple sources.
 Tests can be executed sequentially or in parallel, generating detailed reports with response times and status codes.